 Sonoma and Napa counties - District 10

-The AARP Foundation's Tax-Aide program does tax return preparation, including electronic filing, for free.
-There is no income limit, and though we focus on low-to-moderate income households headed by someone 50 years and older, we do not have an age limit - if you're under 50, you're still very welcome to use our services.
+The AARP Foundation's Tax-Aide program does tax return preparation, including electronic filing, at no cost to taxpayers.
+Though the focus is low-to-moderate income households headed by someone 50 years and older, there is neither an age limit nor an income cap.
+If you're under 50, you're still very welcome to use Tax-Aide services.
 AARP membership is not required.

 For the 2021 tax season, those in Sonoma and Napa counties will have three options for free tax preparation through the Tax-Aide program:

 Onsite: We have open or are going to open five sites for drop-off service, by appointment only: Franklin Park Clubhouse (707-536-1518), the SCA/Vets' Building in Sebastopol (707-861-1048), Oakmont Village (707-596-3384), the Windsor Senior Center (707-596-3496), and Napa Methodist Church (707-492-5430).
 We expect that these sites will be fully booked (through April 15th) quite quickly, and we recommend you consider the UWWC/VITA/EKS program (see below) to guarantee that you get free tax assistance this year.

 We do not plan to open six of our Sonoma County sites this year: Cloverdale, Healdsburg, Rincon Valley, Petaluma, Rohnert Park, and Sonoma Valley.